David Burbank: Burbank, California

 Burbank moved to Los Angeles in 1866.
 He bought 4600 acre of Rancho Providencia on March 20, 1867, from David W. Alexander and Alexander Bell.
 Burbank also bought about 4000 acre of Rancho San Rafael from Jonathan R. Scott that year.
-He united the two tracts and operated it as a sheep ranch.
+He united the two tracts and operated them as a sheep ranch.

 In 1873, Burbank sold the right-of-way through the property to the Southern Pacific Railroad.
 He donated 1 acre of land to build a school in 1879, establishing the Providencia School District.
 In the early 1880s, he stopped raising sheep and rented out the land for farming.

 In 1886, Burbank sold both tracts to Providencia Land, Water, and Development Co., of which he was a member, for $150,000.
 The corporation filed paperwork establishing the "Town of Burbank" on May 1, 1887.

 Burbank built a hotel in the town in 1887.
 He also commissioned the construction of the Burbank Theatre on Main Street in 1888, which was completed in 1893.